poincianan/twilio-sfmc/README.md

 - https://YOUR-APP-URL.herokuapp.com/validate
 - https://YOUR-APP-URL.herokuapp.com/stop
 - https://YOUR-APP-URL.herokuapp.com/save
-4. Open public/js/customActivity.js and
-5. Replace {{Contact.Attribute.TwilioV1.TwilioNumber}} with the correct data extension and column name that will be used to reference the TO phone number.
-- {{Contact.Attribute.YOUR-DATA-EXTENSION-NAME.YOUR-PHONE-NUMBER-COLUMN}}
-- This is something that is typically customized when setting up Marketing Cloud but is needed in order for Twilio to understand WHO the message needs to be sent to.

 The index.html defines how the Marketer will see/interact with the Twilio Messaging Service.
 By default, the code suggested asks for the following as a starting point:
 - Account SID